 - Purchase Agreement: Describes your rights and obligations as a Google Maps APIs for Work customer.
 See the document for your region:

 - Acceptable Use Policy: Defines use cases which are acceptable under your License Agreement.

 - Service Level Agreement: Describes expected uptime for the services and your entitlement to credit in the event of service downtime.

 - Technical Solutions and Services Guidelines: Describe the support offering for your product.

-- List of Included APIs: Describes which of the Google Maps APIs are included in Google Maps APIs for Work and details the deprecation schedule.
+- List of Included APIs: Describes which of the Google Maps Platform are included in Google Maps APIs for Work and details the deprecation schedule.

-For details about the changes in the new Premium Plan, see the following resources:
+For details about the changes in the Premium Plan, see the following resources: